exuperian/RedPitayaTutorials/Tutorials/SETUP_Compiling/README.md

 You now know how to compile and run FPGA code for the Red Pitaya!
 Check out some of our [tutorials](/Tutorials/HOME_Tutorials).

-Remember that if you tinker with your project and re-compile, you don't have to worry about step 1.
-The HDL wrapper will automatically update, so all you need to do is generate the bitstream.
+Remember that if you change with your project, you don't have to worry about generating the output products and wrapper again.
+These should automatically update, so all you need to do is generate the bitstream.